 For me, this article by Jennifer Breheny Wallace really hits home.
-In 1960 we moved, for the first time, from Colorado to California.
+In 1960 we moved from Colorado to California.
 I was eleven.
-There would be a couple more riding between Denver and LA on the California Zephyr.
-Although we had lived in Colorado Springs and like my big sister before me, I spent many a day and night on my grandmother’s farm in Fort Morgan.
-I learned at an early age what farm life was all about.
-This would all change in California.
+There still would be a couple more trips riding between Denver and LA on the California Zephyr.
+Although we lived in Colorado Springs and like my big sister before me, I spent many a day on my grandmother’s farm miles away in Fort Morgan.
+Those rural experiences were now over.

-My father was a retired Gunnery Sergeant.
-A Bronze Star and Purple Heart recipient with the 1st Marine Division at Guadalcanal.
+My father had been a Master Technical Sergeant during WWII.
+With a radio on his back and a carbine in hand, he was a Bronze Star and Purple Heart recipient with the 1st Marine Division at Guadalcanal.
 By today’s standards he clearly suffered from PTSD.
-Moving from one poor neighborhood to the next, holding a job was a real problem.
+Moving from one poor neighborhood to the next, he just couldn’t hold a job.
 We never lived anywhere longer than two years.
-Alcoholism, random acts of violence, chain smoking and malaria slowly ate him up.
+Alcoholism, random acts of violence, chain smoking and malaria slowly got the better of him.
 Let’s just say paying the rent became a problem.
-Although deeply wounded, at his core he was a decent man.
-As evidenced in moments of sobriety, he certainly was well aware of his short-comings.
-Yet he never wavered from what he considered his continuing civic responsibility.
+Although mentally deeply wounded, at his core he was a decent man.
+It was evidenced in moments of sobriety.
+He certainly was well aware of his short-comings.
+Yet he never wavered from voting, what he considered his civic responsibility.

-That’s not me but I did live here!!
+That’s not me but we did live here.
+Our polling place was down this alley.

 My prelude to the now infamous Kennedy/Nixon election of 1960 was my father walking me to the polling place in our tenement like apartment complex in Venice.
 It was in a garage off of an alley.
-I stood next to him, in the booth, and watched him vote.
+I stood next to him, in the booth, watching him vote.
 He explained to me why I was there, what he was doing and why it was important.
 At the time, my parents and I shared a one bedroom apartment in a mostly ethnic neighborhood.
 I was the anomaly, a fifth grade skinny white kid.
-When he walked me back to our apartment, he told me he just voted for the next President of the United States, Richard M. Nixon.
-Irrespective of his inner demons, his traditional rural roots were intact.
-He instilled in me a responsibility of being a citizen.
-With a view from a TV tray, the 6:00 p.m. dinner hour revolved around watching Walter Cronkite.
-Besides Red Skelton and Lucy, the National politics, and whatever NASA was doing, dominated our attention.
-My parents formal educations ended after receiving their high school diplomas but somewhere along the line, they both understood the importance of voting and their greater civic responsibility of staying informed and staying engaged.
+When we walked back to our apartment, he told me he just voted for the next President of the United States, Richard M. Nixon.
+Irrespective of the distruption caused by his inner demons, he did know what needed to be done.
+Sometimes he succeeded.
+At least he instilled in me the idea of being a responsible citizen.
+He made the attempt of keeping us all aware of what was happening around us.
+From the view behind a TV tray, the 6:00 p.m. dinner hour revolved around watching Huntley and Brinkley.
+(My father thought Cronkite was too liberal).
+Besides Red Skelton and Lucy, national politics, and whatever NASA was doing, dominated the small screen.
+My parents formal educations ended with high school diplomas but somewhere along the line, they both understood the importance of voting and their greater civic responsibility of staying informed and staying engaged.

 Jennifer Breheny Wallace’s article shows that there are those out there that understand the importance of civics.
 They have an outline that needs to gain universal acceptance.
 This revisitation, this reprioritization of a true education in civics just may provide the common thread of binding the nation together.
 Our challenge has always been to balance the rights and needs of the individual with the needs of the many.
 Our unfettered right to be active civic participants has always been the core foundation of American exceptionalism.
 Our civic knowledge has to have depth, based in a concerted effort to understand our unique system of a representative democracy, and our place in this “Republic.”
 It is our collectively responsibility to do so.